Optimized basis expansion as an extremely accurate technique for solving time-independent Schr\"odinger equation: Applications

 where $\omega$ is the natural frequency of the oscillator and $\alpha$ and $\beta$ are arbitrary constants.
-This differential equation is not exactly solvable and for high frequency perturbations $\beta$ the spatial integration routines like FDM would have serious difficulties in these situations.
-They should consider many spatial points for overcoming the rapid oscillations of the potential which increases the time and round off errors of the routine and decreases the efficiency and stability of the method.
-However, this is not a case for the VISM which can also handle these type of potentials very easily.
-For large $\beta$ the behavior of the potential is very oscillatory and centered around the curve $\frac{1}{2} m\omega x^2$.
-As expected all the eigenstates of this problem are bound states.
-The results for the ground state are shown in the Fig.\ \ref{PHO}.
-In the left part of the figure we show the full potential $U(x)$, the ground state wave function ($\psi_0(x)$), and a zoomed box highlighting the fine structural behavior of the wave function.
-In the right part of the figure we show the ground state energy $E_0$ versus $N$.
-Note for $N$ smaller than $\beta \hat{L}$ (100 here) VISM is not sensitive enough to respond to the rapidly oscillating part of the potential and the results are very close to those of the (unperturbed) SHO.
-As is apparent from the figure, for $N$ even slightly larger than $\beta \hat{L}$, the VISM easily incorporates the rapidly oscillating part of the potential and rapidly approaches the exact energy eigenvalue as $N$ increases.
-This explains the sharp drop in the graph of $E_0(N)$.
-In particular for $N=150$ we obtain $\hat{\delta}_{E_0}\approx 10^{-50}$.
-The physics of this phenomenon is very clear: When the set of basis functions is large enough to include those whose frequencies are at least as large as the ones induced in the wave function by the oscillations or discontinuities in the potential, via the Schr\"{o}dinger equation, VISM can easily finds the accurate eigenfunctions and the corresponding eigenvalues. the fine structure of the ground state energy exhibited in the left part of the figure is also very interesting.
-The slight ripples in the wave function are produced by the conflicting tendencies of the wave function to accumulate in the rapidly occurring wells of the perturbed part of the potential and that of the second derivative operator to smooth out the wave function.
+This differential equation is not exactly solvable and for large $\beta$ the behavior of the potential is very oscillatory and centered around the curve $\frac{1}{2} m\omega x^2$.
+The results for the ground state are shown in the Fig.~\ref{PHO}.
+In the left part of the figure, we showed the full potential, the ground state wave function, and a zoomed box highlighting the fine structural behavior of the wave function.
+In the right part of the figure, we showed the ground state energy $E_0$ versus $N$.
+Note that for $N$ smaller than $\beta \hat{L}$ (100 here) this method is not sensitive enough to respond to the rapidly oscillating part of the potential and the results are very close to those of the (unperturbed) SHO.
+As is apparent from the figure, for $N$ slightly larger than $\beta \hat{L}$, the energy eigenvalue approaches the exact energy eigenvalue as $N$ increases.

+It is now worth mentioning the two main advantages of this technique with respect to Ref.~\cite{p4}: First, the method of Ref.~\cite{p4} is only applicable for the bounded power low potentials, but this method works for the general class of the bounded $C^\infty$ potentials.
+Second, in our method the potentials does not have to to be symmetric.
+Note that we can obtain arbitrary accuracy by increasing the number of the basis functions.
+But, the speed of the calculation decreases due to the presence of large matrices.
+Indeed, one of the time consuming parts of the algorithm is finding the coefficients $C_{m,m',i,i'}$ that are defined by Eq.~(\ref{eqbmi}).
+One advantage of our method with respect to other spectral methods such as Chebyshev spectral method is that these coefficients can be obtained analytically before numerical diagonalization of the Hamiltonian for a large class of potentials.